JAINISHSHAH-LANG/Revealjs/README.md

-# RevealJS: Quarterly Earnings Interactive Report
+# RevealJS Quarterly Report
-Author: 24f1002326@ds.study.iitm.ac.in
+Created by: 24f1002326@ds.study.iitm.ac.in

+This presentation is published using GitHub Pages.